Childbirth positions: Squatting position

 The squatting position gives a greater increase of pressure in the pelvic cavity with minimal muscular effort.
 The birth canal will open 20 to 30% more in a squat than in any other position.
 It is recommended for the second stage of childbirth.

-As most Western adults find it difficult to squat with heels down, compromises are often made such as putting a support under the elevated heels or another person supporting the squatter.
+As most Western adults find it difficult to squat with heels down, compromises are often made, such as putting a support under the elevated heels or another person supporting the squatter.

 In ancient Egypt, women delivered babies while squatting on a pair of bricks, known as birth bricks.

 All-fours

 Some mothers may choose the all-fours position instinctively.
 It can help the baby turn around in the case of a malpresentation of the head.
-Since this position uses gravity, it decreases back pain, as the mother is able to tilt her hips.
+Since this position uses gravity, it decreases back pain, as the mother can tilt her hips.

 Side lying

-Side lying may help slow the baby's descent down the birth canal, thereby giving the perineum more time to naturally stretch.
+Side-lying may help slow the baby's descent down the birth canal, thereby giving the perineum more time to naturally stretch.
 To assume this position, the mother lies on her side with her knees bent.
-To push, a slight rolling movement is used such that the mother is propped up on one elbow is needed, while one leg is held up.
+To push, a slight rolling movement is used such that the mother is propped up on one elbow, while one leg is held up.
 This position does not use gravity but still holds an advantage over the lithotomy position, as it does not position the venae cavae under the uterus, which decreases blood flow to mother and child.